Codename Europa: Plot

-The Mysterons (voiced by Donald Gray) vow to assassinate the Triumvirate of Europe, made up of Presidents Conrad Olafson, John Henderson and Joseph Meccini – the three most powerful politicians on Earth after the World President.
-Travelling to the rural bungalow of electronics professor Gabriel Carney, Captain Black (voiced by Donald Gray) uses a sniper rifle to shoot dead the professor, who is then reconstructed by the Mysterons to carry out their threat.
+The Mysterons vow to assassinate the Triumvirate of Europe, made up of Presidents Conrad Olafson, John Henderson and Joseph Meccini – the three most powerful politicians on Earth after the World President.
+Travelling to the rural bungalow of electronics professor Gabriel Carney, Captain Black uses a sniper rifle to shoot dead the professor, who is then reconstructed by the Mysterons to carry out their threat.

 To protect the Triumvirate, Spectrum moves each member to a different secure facility.
 Driving to Vandon Maximum Security Base, which contains Olafson, the reconstructed Carney sets up a loudspeaker system to blare out sounds of machine guns and tanks to fool the guards into thinking that the base is under attack.
 As the Angel squadron bomb the surrounding forest, Carney cuts through the base's wire fence and drops a bomb in an air vent that he thinks leads to Olafson's underground quarters, not knowing that the vent is actually a dummy.
 The resulting explosion destroys the base above ground but leaves Olafson untouched.

 Some time later, the body of the original Carney is discovered.
-When word reaches Cloudbase that a second Carney has been spotted, Colonel White (voiced by Donald Gray) realises that the professor has been taken over by the Mysterons and dispatches Captains Scarlet and Blue (voiced by Francis Matthews and Ed Bishop) to Carney's home, where the officers discover a mysterious note reading "123 OHM".
+When word reaches Cloudbase that a second Carney has been spotted, Colonel White realises that the professor has been taken over by the Mysterons and dispatches Captains Scarlet and Blue to Carney's home, where the officers discover a mysterious note reading "123 OHM".
 Scarlet deduces that this is Carney's timetable: he targeted President Olafson first, so Henderson is second and Meccini third.

 Returning to their Spectrum Pursuit Vehicle, Scarlet and Blue locate Carney's car and chase the professor as he speeds to the facility containing Henderson.
 Carney activates an electronic device that disrupts the SPV's viewing monitor, forcing Scarlet and Blue off the road.
 Reaching the facility, Scarlet and Blue find themselves and Henderson cut off after Carney flies a specially-adapted toy plane overhead, jamming radio transmissions in the area, and then uses a grenade to blow up the electricity supply, plunging the facility into darkness.
 Carney dons night-vision goggles to avoid the disorientated security guards and makes his way to Henderson's quarters armed with a gun.
 However, as he enters the room, he fails to spot a tripwire placed by Scarlet and Blue, stumbles over it and is shot dead by Scarlet.
 Scarlet and Blue note the irony of an expert being defeated by one of the most basic security measures.